graphql/graphql-playground/README.md

 The desktop app is the same as the web version but includes these additional features:

-* Support for [graphql-config](https://github.com/prismagraphql/graphql-config) enabling features like multi-environment setups.
+* Partial support for [graphql-config](https://github.com/prismagraphql/graphql-config) enabling features like multi-environment setups (no support for sending HTTP headers).
 * Double click on `*.graphql` files.

 ### How does GraphQL Bin work?